 - When it is finished, click Done and restart your Mac as usual.

-If you want to downgrade from Monterey Public Beta to Big Sur, please refer to the following method:
+Plus, if you want to downgrade to Big Sur, please refer to the following method:

 - Connect your Time Machine backup disk where you have backed up all the files before upgrading.